williamjowens/williamjowens.github.io/index.markdown

       <img src="/assets/images/SAS-bullying-effects-research.png" alt="Effect of Bullying on Youth Suicidality" class="project-image" loading="lazy">
     </a>
     <p class="project-description">
-      Explored the relationship between bullying and youth suicidality, using SAS for data analysis and modeling.
-The study shows insights into the psychological impacts of bullying among U.S. high school students.
+      Explored the relationship between bullying and youth suicidality, using SAS for data wrangling and logistic regression modeling.
+The study revealed insights into the negative psychological impacts of bullying for U.S. high school students.
+Other risk factors and interaction effects were also analyzed.
     </p>
   </div>